Hacking-Capture/Hacking-Capture.github.io/_posts/2017-04-06-how-i-rest-from-work.markdown

 iptables is a command-line firewall utility that uses policy chains to allow or block traffic.
 When a connection tries to establish itself on your system, iptables looks for a rule in its list to match it to.
 If it doesn’t find one, it resorts to the default action.

 Iptables filters packets based on:\
-    Tables: Tables are files that join similar actions.
+<space><space>    Tables: Tables are files that join similar actions.
 A table consists of several chains.\
     Chains: A chain is a string of rules.
 When a packet is received, iptables finds the appropriate table, then runs it through the chain of rules until it
     finds a match.\
     Rules: A rule is a statement that tells the system what to do with a packet.
 Rules can block one type of packet, or forward another type of packet.
 The                                             outcome, where a packet is sent, is called a target.\